citizennet/frontend-engineering-challenge/README.md

 ngRoute
 ### Server
 **Database**
-MongoDB
+MongoDB via MongoLab
 **Authentication**
 Nope, Not this time around

 ## Intructions for local development
 Run `npm install` to install dependencies
 Run `bower install` to install bower components
 Run `grunt` to run tasks and compile assets
 Run `grunt server` to view environment on screen